Astraxx04/IntruSense/README.md

 # IntruSense
-A home security and monitoring system.
+A smart home security system that integrates facial recognition technology with cybersecurity features.
+Admin web portal for it.